Weather Procedures

 • Temperature

 Members of the DPS weather team closely monitor local forecasts at the first announcement of a storm front.
-At all times the safety of students and staff is the basis for determining the cancellation of school.
+At all times, the safety of students and staff is the basis for determining the cancellation of school.

-The condition of all roads is also considered.
 There will be times when the regular buses cannot travel on all roads because of large accumulations of snow, or because of certain drifting patterns in some areas of the district.
 Main roads, over time, may be cleared after a morning snowfall, but our residential streets often remain hazardous beyond those early hours when buses deliver our children to school.

 School Closure Notifications